corkiejp/corkiejp.github.io/ExtScanAlert/README.md

 # Warning

-**Extensions are a security and privacy risk in them selves use at your own descretion!**
+**Extensions are a security and privacy risk in them selves use at your own discretion!**

 # ExtScanAlert